Elevate Your Landscape with Goat Willow Plants

-Add a touch of elegance to your landscape with our French Pussy Willow (Salix caprea) plants.
+Add a touch of natural elegance to your landscape with our Goat Willow (Salix caprea) plants.
 This listing includes three individual plants, each standing between 12 and 24 inches tall, ready to be planted in your garden.
 These deciduous shrubs are known for their distinctive, soft, silvery catkins that emerge in early spring, providing a beautiful display before the leaves appear.
 The Salix caprea, also known as Goat Willow, is a versatile plant that can be grown as a shrub or trained into a small tree with regular pruning.

-Benefits of Growing French Pussy Willow:
+Benefits of Growing Goat Willow:

 - Early Spring Interest: The silvery catkins provide a beautiful display before other plants begin to bloom.